valesdev/wechat-webview-bridge/README.md

 ### `bridge.urlToConfig`

-Get trimmed URL at the moment for WeChat WebView to configure.
+Get the trimmed URL at the moment for WeChat WebView to configure.

 - Returns: `string`

 ### `bridge.configData`

 Get WeChat WebView bridge configuration data.
+The data will be fulfilled after a successful `configHandler` call.

 - Returns: `object`